 Wrapping Up

 For the price, the Ambient Weather meters are a good deal.
-However, we’d recommend considering the Kestrel Weather Meter, as they have more functionality and are more durable (and waterproof).
+However, we recommend considering the Kestrel Weather Meter, as it has more functionality and is more durable (and waterproof).
 We’ve created a post summarizing those recommendations, which you can find here.